avinashid/locadot/README.md

 ## ✨ Features

 - ✅ Automatically generates trusted local SSL certificates
-- 🔁 Reverse proxies `https://your.custom.domain` → `localhost:your-port`
+- 🔁 Reverse proxies `localhost:PORT ` → `https://your.custom.domain.localhost`
 - 🖥️ Works on Windows, macOS, and Linux
 - 🛠️ OS-specific guidance for host setup
 - ⚠️ Warns and exits if domain isn’t correctly mapped to a local IP